 It is unlikely that you would take in too much vitamin D from the foods you eat or from exposure to the sun.
 In most cases, this condition is caused by taking more than the recommended daily value of vitamin D supplements.

 If you experience any of the above symptoms, then please consult your doctor and get yourself tested for Vitamin D.

-In short, Vitamin D test will help you to determine & monitor
+In short, a Vitamin D test will help you to determine & monitor

 - People who are at high risk of deficiency, as recommended by the National Osteoporosis Foundation, the Institute of Medicine, and the Endocrine Society

-- The effectiveness of treatment when vitamin D, calcium, phosphorus, and/or magnesium supplementation is prescribed.
+- The effectiveness of the treatment when vitamin D, calcium, phosphorus, and/or magnesium supplementation is prescribed.